phoenixperry/physical_computing_grad/week03/readme.md

 Before doing these tasks hook up CIRC03 and CIRC04 from your kits.

 3.1 Attach the Light Dependent Resister (LDR) to an analog input pin.
 Wire it up with a voltage divider circuit that results in a good range of analog readings. (ie: not a range of 0 to 10).
 Use the Serial console to assess the resulting readings.
-AKA experiment with the map() function from the ardino sdk. https://www.arduino.cc/en/Reference/Map
+AKA experiment with the map() function from the arduino sdk. https://www.arduino.cc/en/Reference/Map

 3.2 Add an LED to a PWM pin on the Arduino and change the PWM duty cycle of that LED using the LDR (The closer your hand gets to the LDR, the brighter the LED and vice versa)